gustaveroussy/sopa/README.md

 You can clone the repository and run one of these command lines at the root of `sopa`:
 ```
 pip install -e . # dev mode installation
 poetry install    # poetry installation
 ```

 # Features
-Sopa comes with three different flavors, each corresponding to a different use case:
+Sopa comes in three different flavours, each corresponding to a different use case:
 - `Snakemake pipeline`: choose a config, and run our pipeline on your spatial data in a couple of minutes
-- `CLI`: use our command-line-interface to prototype quickly your own pipeline
+- `CLI`: use our command-line-interface for prototyping quickly your own pipeline
-- `API`: use directly `sopa` as a python package for full flexibility and customization
+- `API`: use directly `sopa` as a Python package for complete flexibility and customization

 ### Snakemake pipeline